-- 1. The committee membership consists of all tenured Department faculty. - (a) In cases for promotion to the rank of Associate Professor, committee membership is further restricted to tenured Professors and tenured Associate Professors. - (b) In cases for promotion to the rank of Professor, committee membership is further restricted to tenured Professors. - 2.
-For each promotion case, the chair of the committee and one other member of the committee appointed by the Chair serve on a subcommittee whose duties include: - (a) assist the candidate in the preparation of the case; - (b) familiarize themselves with the details of the case; - (c) present the case to the committee. - 3.
-The chair of the committee calls meetings of the committee for purposes of discussion. - 4.
+- 1. The committee membership consists of all tenured Department faculty. - a.
+In cases for promotion to the rank of Associate Professor, committee membership is further restricted to tenured Professors and Tenured Associate Professors. - b.
+In cases for promotion to the rank of professor, committee membership is further restricted to tenured Professors. - c.
+In cases for promotion of a Specialized faculty, the committee membership will include a specialized faculty of equal or higher rank from either the Department of Scientific Computing, or another Science Department if not available. - 2.
+For each promotion case, the Chair of the committee and one other member of the committee appointed by the Chair serve on a subcommittee whose duties include: - a. assist the candidate in the preparation of the case; - b. familiarize themselves with the details of the case; - c. present the case to the committee. - 3.
+The Chair of the committee calls meetings of the committee for purposes of discussion. - 4.
 The Chair calls for a committee vote, by secret ballot, on the merits of each promotion case.

-8.1.3 Subsequent procedures
+9.1.3 Subsequent Procedures

-Subsequent to a vote of the Tenure and/or Promotion Committees, tenure and/or promotions procedures follow rules and policies established by the College, University, and the BOT-UFF Collective Bargaining Agreement.
+Subsequent to a vote of the Tenure and/or Promotion Committees, tenure and/or promotion procedures follow rules and policies established by the College, University, and the BOT-UFF Collective Bargaining Agreement.